Charles de Salaberry: Military career

 De Salaberry was very young; his antagonist more aged, and a rough bully.
 The young Canadian received a wound on his forehead, which time never effaced, and as it bled freely and interfered with his sight, friends attempted to stop the conflict; but he would not consent, but binding his handkerchief round his head, recommenced the fight with greater fury.
 At length his adversary fell mortally wounded.

 In 1810, de Salaberry was recalled to Canada with the rank of Lieutenant-Colonel.
 He served as aide-de-camp to Major General Francis de Rottenburg, but in 1812 he was appointed to command a new corps of volunteers, the Canadian Voltigeurs (light infantry), and became a chief of staff for the militia.
 Les Voltigeurs were essentially militiamen, but de Salaberry trained them as regulars similar to the Fencible units raised in Upper Canada.
 He even paid for some of their equipment out of his own pocket.
-The reason for this exceptional group was his respect for French Canadians, who in general did not want to fight among British soldiers — the same people they fought only 52 years earlier.
-The instructions were still in the English language, but soldiers used French.
-De Salaberry's military heritage was reflected in his strict code of discipline and honour.
-The professionalism and high expectations he held for his fellow Canadians was repaid by the respect and loyalty of his troops.